 To What Degree Do You Love E.T.?

-Opinions, manual scans, map, tips, and videos.
+Opinions, manual scans, map, tips, & videos about the Atari 2600 game.

 Opinion page by Duane Alan Hahn.